Special Educational Needs & Disabilities (SEND)

 Curriculum, teaching and learning

-Key assessments are made to ensure children are on track to meet their targets and that planning and teaching accurately addresses need; planning is regularly reviewed and evaluated to inform next steps.
+Key assessments are made to ensure children are on track to meet their targets and that planning and teaching accurately address needs; planning is regularly reviewed and evaluated to inform next steps.

 Children are involved in the setting of personal targets and in the review of progress alongside teachers and support staff.
 Parents are vital partners in the child’s learning journey through school and are invited to attend review meetings of their child’s progress each term.
-Parents are always encouraged and expected to engage in supporting learning in different ways, such as targeted homework, regular reading at home etc.
+Parents are always encouraged and expected to engage in supporting learning in different ways, such as targeted homework and regular reading at home.